redis/redis-doc/topics/modules-blocking-ops.md

 NOTE: This API si currently *experimental*, so it can only be used if the macro `REDISMODULE_EXPERIMENTAL_API` is defined.
-This is required because these calls are still not in their final stage of design, so may change in the future, certain parts may be reprecated and so forth.
+This is required because these calls are still not in their final stage of design, so may change in the future, certain parts may be deprecated and so forth.

 To use this part of the modules API include the modules header like that: